CRC-SAS/weather-generator/README.md

 devtools::install_version("pbkrtest", version = "0.4.7")
 ```

-Also note that, depending on your OS, R packages that will be installed as
+Also note that, depending on your OS, R packages that will be installed as dependencies
-dependencies of the *Weather Generator* may require the installation of additional
+of the *Weather Generator* may require the installation of additional OS packages.
-software.
-For example, in a Debian 10 OS, you must run this commands to install
+Generally the installation process indicates which OS packages are required.
+For example,
-all required OS packages:
+in a Debian 10 OS, you must run this commands to install all required OS packages:

 ```shell
 sudo apt install libssl-dev